growlnx/growlnx.github.io/_posts/en/programming/2020-02-19-boot-sector.md

 - **QEMU**: Hardware emulator
 - **GDB**: Assembly debugger

-For example, we can easily install this tools using **APT** package manager on debian-based distros, as you can see in the command below:
+For example, we can easily install this tools using **APT** package manager on debian-based distros.

 <figure class="highlight-figure highlight">
 {% highlight plaintext %}